Surviving as an SME in a competitive business landscape is never easy.

 2. Optimise inventory management

 SMEs often misjudge how much stock they’ll need.
-Having capital tied up in inventory that’s sitting dormant on warehouse shelves isn’t an optimal use of funds, particularly if you’re paying additional storage and insurance costs.
+Having capital tied up in inventory that’s sitting dormant on warehouse shelves isn’t an optimal use of funds, particularly if you’re paying additional storage, handling and insurance costs.

 However, failing to have enough stock on hand to fulfil orders can leave customers frustrated, leading to churn, reputational damage and profit losses.